ibitec7/blockchain/README.md

-This is a proof-of-concept implementation of the proposed blockchain architecture from the paper "Redefining Hybrid Blockchains: A balanced architecture" by Syed Ibrahim Omer.
+This is a proof-of-concept implementation of the proposed blockchain architecture from the paper **Redefining Hybrid Blockchains: A Balanced Architecture** by Syed Ibrahim Omer.
 This is research code and may contain issues and lack certain functionalities.

 **DO NOT USE THIS PROJECT IN A PRODUCTION ENVIRONMENT**